huangyh09/brie/doc/brie_count.rst

 BRIE (>=2.0.0) provids two CLI directly available in your Python path:
 ``brie-count``, ``brie-quant``.

+The ``brie-count`` CLI only supports counting exon skipping events in Smart-seq like protocols, i.e., each cell has a separate bam (sam/cram) file.
+Other types of alternative splicing events may be supported soon.
+For barcode based platforms, e.g., dropseq and 10x Genomics, ``brie-count`` are also not supported either.

+On the other hand, ``brie-quant`` is more generic and can be applicable if the counting has been done, either by ``brie-count`` or other tools.

 Splicing annotations
 ====================
 As input, it requires a list of annotated splicing events.
 We have generated